project-arete/sdk/01_the_switch_and_the_light/README.md

-# The Switch and The Bulb
+# The Switch and The Light

 ![PCB's](readme_intro.png)